 10. Carcinogens Chemicals

 Carcinogens are chemicals that can cause cancer.
-These materials can be either liquids, solids, or gases.
+They can be liquids, solids, or gases.
 Common examples of carcinogens include asbestos, arsenic, and benzene.

 Carcinogens are classified into two categories: known and probable.
 Known carcinogens are chemicals that have been proven to cause cancer in humans.
 Probable carcinogens are chemicals shown to cause cancer in animals but have not yet been proven to cause cancer in humans.